Multiple Time-frame Analysis - Multiple Time-frame Analysis

 This group of traders holds onto their trades transactions for a period of few days to a week.
 With the main objective to earn a large number of pips, 100 - 400 pips.

-A Swing trader using 1 hour chart timeframe wants to open short, checks 4 hour chart, which resembles the example below, since 4 hour chart shows the market trend is heading down, the swing trader then decides from this multiple timeframe chart analysis it's okay to sell.
+A Swing trader using H1 chart time frame wants to open/execute short, checks 4 hour chart, which resembles and looks like the illustration displayed below, since 4 hour chart shows the market trend is heading down, the swing trader then decides from this multiple time-frame chart analysis it is okay button to sell.

 Position traders

-These group of traders are the investors that hold on to their trades for weeks or months.
+These group of traders are the investors & traders that hold on to their trade transactions for weeks or months.
 With main objective to make a big number of pips, 300 - 1000 pips.

-Position trader using the daily chart time frame wants to short, checks the weekly chart, weekly chart looks like the one below, since weekly chart shows the trend is going downwards, the position trader then decides from this multiple timeframe analysis it's okay to sell.
+Position trader using the daily chart time frame wants to short, checks the weekly chart, weekly chart resembles the one below, since weekly chart shows the trend is going downwards, the position trader then decides from this multiple time-frame analysis it is okay button to sell.

 How to Define a Trend - How to Define a Trend Using a Strategy

-One can use a system that has Three indicators - MA Crossover System, RSI & MACD indicator and use simple rules for these indicator to define the trend.
+One can use a system which has 3 indicators - Moving Average Cross-over System, RSI & MACD and use simple rules for these indicator to define the trend.
 The rules of the system used to define a trend are:

 Upwards Trend